patrikbego/react-prerendering/demo-node-server/posts/dynamic-pre-rendering-with-react-and-next.md

    }
  }
 ```
-Here we can see that the `id` has been passed from the URL to the `getServerSideProps` method.
-Based on that, we fetch the blog data.
+Here we can see that the `id` has been passed from the URL to the `getServerSideProps` method, and based on that blog data is fetched.
-Here we fetch the user data again.
-This could be optimized but left it there on purpose for demonstration reasons.

 **Built-In CSS Support**
-the main CSS file can be imported inside of ./pages/_app.js
+In Next.js we can also conveniently import the main CSS file inside of ./pages/_app.js.
-and [name].module.css can be used for automatic component level import.
-Next.js has quite a few additional actions for CSS which can be found [here]https://nextjs.org/docs/basic-features/built-in-css-support
+  CSS files with the same name as JS files [name].module.css can be used for automatic component level import.

+  Next.js has quite a few additional actions for CSS which can be found [here]https://nextjs.org/docs/basic-features/built-in-css-support.

   **Image Optimization**
 Next.js automatically optimizes an image being served to the client (since version 10.0.0).
 It optimizes and resizes image based on the viewport.
   It allows us to define internal/local or external (cmd ...) images.
   Definition for external images has to be defined in next.config.js:
 ```javascript
 module.exports = {
   images: {